vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 failure.

 `build1=filename` runs :build on the filename as level1 and exits with 0 on success or 4 on failure.
-Eg. ChatScript build0=files0.txt will rebuild the usual level 0. debug=:xxx xxx runs the given debug command and then exits.
-Useful for :trim, for example or more specific :build commands.
+Eg. ChatScript `build0=files0.txt` will rebuild the usual level 0.

+`debug=:xxx` xxx runs the given debug command and then exits.
+Useful for `:trim`, for example or more specific `:build` commands.

 `param=xxxxx` data to be passed to your private code